Probing Majorana bound states via a pn-junction containing a quantum dot: Acknowledgments

 \section{Acknowledgments}

 We thank V. Zwiller for comments on the manuscript and F. Dominguez for fruitful discussions related to the shot noise considerations.
-LB and PR acknowledge financial support from “Nieders\"achsisches Vorab” through “Quantum- and Nano-Metrology (QUANOMET)” initiative within the project NL-2.
+LB, DF, and PR acknowledge financial support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) within the framework of Germany’s Excellence Strategy-EXC-2123 QuantumFrontiers-390837967 and LB and PR acknowledge financial support from “Nieders\"achsisches Vorab” through “Quantum- and Nano-Metrology (QUANOMET)” initiative within the project NL-2.